anebout/prelicit/docs/method.md

 For each task, the respondent repeatedly chooses between a target prospect and a comparison amount.

-The comparison amount is updated after each response according to a bisection algorithm.
+The comparison amount is updated after each response according to an adaptive bisection algorithm.

+Let respondent \(i\) complete task \(j\).
 After \(K\) binary choices, the procedure identifies an interval

 \[
 [c^-_{ij},c^+_{ij}]
 \]

-containing the elicited equivalent of respondent \(i\) for task \(j\).
+containing the respondent's elicited equivalent for that task.

+At each bisection step:

+1. a comparison amount is presented;
+2. the respondent chooses between the target prospect and the comparison;
+3. the response determines which part of the current interval is retained;
+4. the next comparison is chosen within the retained interval.

+This procedure concentrates questions around the respondent's implied indifference point while requiring only a small number of simple binary decisions.

+## 1.2 Elicited interval

+The elicited object is the interval

+\[
+[c^-_{ij},c^+_{ij}],
+\]

+not an exact point of indifference.

+The interval should therefore be retained in the PRELICIT output data.

+Its width is

+\[
+w_{ij}=c^+_{ij}-c^-_{ij}.
+\]

-The width of the final interval depends on:
+The width depends on:

 - the initial elicitation range;
-- the number of bisection steps;
+- the number of completed bisection steps;
-- whether the respondent completed the full sequence.
+- the configuration of the task.

-The method therefore naturally accommodates incomplete sequences: a respondent who stops before the final step simply has a wider elicitation interval.

----

-## 1.2 Midpoint
+## 1.3 Midpoint

-For descriptive analyses and construction of model-free indicators, PRELICIT uses the midpoint of the final interval:
+For descriptive analyses and construction of model-free indicators, PRELICIT also computes the midpoint of the final interval:

 \[
 \tilde c_{ij}